-I specialise in social theory and in the politics of knowledge and culture in the context of modernisation, capitalist development and its attendant violence.
+I specialise in social theory and the politics of knowledge, culture and spirituality in the context of modernisation, capitalist development and its attendant violence.
 My contribution to the discipline includes an innovative account of the role of values and knowleges associated with creativity, vitality and evolution to the constitution of modern political power - primarily set out in Biopolitical Experience: Foucault Power & Positive Critique.
-This builds on the work of Arendt, Benjamin, Simmel, Deleuze and especially Foucault.
-It also includes collaborative work with the Authority Research Network to establish the interdisciplinary study of ‘emergent authority’, insisting on the continued significance of authority, culture and spirituality for understanding power relations and politics (against the excessive emphasis on technocratic management and science in 'governmentality studies' and much Foucauldian sociology).
-My work is increasingly focused on issues of political spirituality and exploring intersections between contemporary power and religion.
+It also includes collaborative work with the Authority Research Network to establish the interdisciplinary study of ‘emergent authority’, insisting on the continued significance of authority, culture and spirituality for understanding power relations and politics.
+With Anna Harpin in Theatre I currently hold an IATL academic fellowship to develop MA teaching and community action on the social and political basis of mental dis-ease and healing.

 New Paper: 'Ecological Attunement in a Theological Key: Adventures in Anti-Fascist Aesthetics' GeoHumanities

-Areas of Expertise: Post-structuralist and Cultural theory; Foucault; Political sociology; Authority Studies; Capitalism and Religion; Political Spirituality/Spiritual Activism; Biopolitics and Vitalism.
+Areas of Expertise: Post-structuralist and Cultural theory; Foucault; Political sociology; Authority Studies; Capitalism and Religion; Political Spirituality/Spiritual Activism; Biopolitics and Vitalism; Mental health.

 - Leonardo Vasconcelos de Castro Moreira 'Church without borders: The Universal Church of The Kingdom of God in Madrid, Kiev and Geneva'